ome/omero-documentation/omero/users/clients-overview.rst

   intensity measurements of defined regions-of-interest (ROIs)
 - image import

+We recommend to use OMERO.insight mainly for imports and concentrate on OMERO.web for all other workflows.
-Our user assistance :help:`help website <>` features a number of workflow-based guides to importing, viewing, managing and exporting your data using OMERO.insight.
+See our :help:`User guides <>` for a number of workflows showing how to import data using OMERO.insight and how to view, manage and export data using OMERO.web.

 .. _omero-importer: